-where $S \in \{1,2,\cdots,HW \}$ is the number of pixels used for evaluating these metrics.
-Although $S$ is typically set to $HW$, in some studies, $S$ is smaller values than $HW$, e.g., 3.6\%, 30\% and 50\% of $HW$~\cite{zhang2021group,huber2023explainability,zeng2022abs}, because a part of pixels in the image is often critical for correct classification.
-Here, $s$ can be incremented by a positive integer larger than one to reduce the number of evaluations of $f_{\theta}$. $\argtopk(\bphi^y)$ outputs a set of $s$ pairs of coordinate indices with the top-$s$ values in $\bphi^y$. $\bb \in \set{X}$ is background values, e.g., channel-wise mean values calculated over all the training images. $\alpha: \set{X} \rightarrow \set{X}$ and $\beta: \set{X} \rightarrow \set{X}$ are mask functions that mask a part of the pixels according to $\bphi^y$ and replace them into background values $\bb$.
+where $S \in \{1,2,\cdots,HW \}$ is the number of pixels that are used to evaluate these metrics.
+Although $S$ is typically set to $HW$, in some studies, $S$ is a smaller value than $HW$, e.g., 3.6\%, 30\%, and 50\% of $HW$~\parencite{zhang2021group,huber2023explainability,zeng2022abs}, because some of the pixels in the image are often critical to correct classification.
+Here, $s$ can be incremented by a positive integer that is larger than one to reduce the number of times that $f_{\theta}$ is applied. $\argtopk(\bphi^y)$ outputs a set of $s$ pairs of coordinate indices with the top-$s$ values in $\bphi^y$. $\bb \in \set{X}$ is background values, e.g., channel-wise mean values calculated over all the training images. $\alpha: \set{X} \rightarrow \set{X}$ and $\beta: \set{X} \rightarrow \set{X}$ are mask functions that mask a part of the pixels according to $\bphi^y$ and replace them with background values $\bb$.
 The difference between these metrics lies in the choice of the mask functions.
-The insertion metric masks the pixels other than $\argtopk(\bphi^y)$ using $\alpha$, while the deletion metric masks the pixels in $\argtopk(\bphi^y)$ using $\beta$.
-The insertion and deletion scores range between 0 and 1, and higher insertion scores and lower deletion scores are better, respectively.
+The insertion metric masks the pixels other than $\argtopk(\bphi^y)$ using $\alpha$, whereas the deletion metric masks the pixels in $\argtopk(\bphi^y)$ using $\beta$.
+The insertion and deletion scores range between 0 and 1, where higher insertion scores and lower deletion scores, respectively, are better.